Skip to main content

 SQLiteGreen

-These colors appear on:
+These appear on:

 • Database type icons